DEFRA/waste-carriers-frontend/README.md

 	$ git clone https://github.com/EnvironmentAgency/waste-exemplar-frontend.git

+A Vagrantfile has been created allowing easy setup of the Rails frontend and the associated backend Java services.
+This is located within Gitlab.

 ##Configuration

 The application contains a variety of configurable settings, which are set in several files located in the /config directory.